How Many Types of Chameleons Are There?

 However, according to Herpetologist James A. Campbell, who has been studying these reptiles for over 30 years, hundreds if not thousands or more types and subtypes are waiting to be found.

-Although most people only see a small handful of them throughout their lives, how many chameleon species can you identify from memory alone?
+Although most people only see a small handful throughout their lives, how many chameleon species can you identify from memory alone?
 Two?

 Three at most?
-If you’re interested in learning more about these different animals, I recommend checking out Herpetologist James A. Campbell’s comprehensive guide in Reptiles Magazine.
+If you want to learn more about these different animals, I recommend checking out Herpetologist James A. Campbell’s comprehensive guide in Reptiles Magazine.

 Leave a Reply